durga256/Tech-Debt-Classification/README.md

 # LSTM

+The file [VSCode_LSTM.ipynb](https://github.com/durga256/Tech-Debt-Classification/blob/main/VSCode_LSTM.ipynb) implements a LSTM trained on the same dataset as above and tested.

 The precision and accuracy scores for the Positive and Negative classes are given below for the LSTM.
 This is without hyperparameter tuning.

 ![image](https://github.com/durga256/Tech-Debt-Classification/assets/41239586/6d424d40-c47f-4828-8926-3246571a36bd)